slatedocs/slate/source/includes/_endpoint-account.md

 ### Account users

 Provides a catalog of all the users that belong to this account.
-Any account member can GET but only account managers can POST/PATCH on it.
+Any account member can GET, but only account managers can POST/PATCH on it.

 #### GET